-Do: Go crazy in a small room – cloakrooms, box rooms and compact dining rooms are the places to introduce bold patterns that really make you smile.
+Cloakrooms, box rooms, home offices and compact dining rooms are the places to introduce bold patterns that really make you smile.
 Choose a print a few shades brighter or darker than you normally would go for to add a touch of fun to these rooms.

 Stripes work well with any floral or geometric design – just be mindful of your colour palette when choosing each.
 Use our guide to mixing patterns and plains to get your room scheme how you want it.